HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/limitations.md

 ## Deployment

-- You cannot deploy the Core container and the WebEngine container together.
+- You cannot deploy the Core container used in the DX offerings deployment and the DX Compose WebEngine Core container together on the same deployment.
 - The only supported databases are DB2 and Derby.
-- You cannot use Remote Search with the WebEngine container.
-Instead, you can use the new Search containers based on OpenSearch with WebEngine.
+- It is not possible to use the Remote Search service provided with HCL DX offerings in DX Compose.
+DX Compose provides support for OpenSearch.
 - No ReadWriteMany (RWX) shared volume is used.
 - Portal Application Archive (PAA) deployment is not supported.

 ## Configuration

-- There is no WebSphere Application Server (WAS) Admin Console.
-You can use the Liberty Admin Center instead but this has limited functionality.
+- DX Compose does not operate on the IBM WebSphere Application Server (WAS).
+DX Compose administrators should use the Open Liberty Admin Console.
+In this initial release, the Open Liberty Admin Console has limited functionality.
 - Open Liberty does not provide wsadmin scripting.
-- Configuration in resource environment providers earlier managed with WAS must be managed with the Helm chart.
+- Configuration in resource environment providers, which was earlier managed with the DX Offerings WAS console, is managed with Helm charts in DX Compose.
 - There is no ConfigEngine or Configuration Wizard with DX Compose.
 All configuration must be done through the Helm chart.
 - A limited set of dxclient commands is supported.
 [DXClient Limitations](../manage/dxclient.md)